 - Ground rules can be reinforced, modified or removed in case of unacceptable/unproductive behavior

-- Ground rules, along with any other group agreements, must be socialized and made easily available to all group members.
+- Ground rules, along with any other group agreements, must be made easily available to all group members.

 - All project team members share responsibility for enforcing the rules once they are established.

 Discussing ground rules in areas such as code of conduct, communication, working together or meeting etiquette allows team members to discover values that are important to one another and thereby increasing team bonding.

 - Each team member work individually or with a partner

 - Each team member may take few minutes to think & share best practices from past projects, behaviors and actions that helped them perform

 - Team shares best practices with the larger audience